deliveroo/deliveroo.engineering/_guidelines/api-design.md

   its own challenge-response mechanism, and (b) refusing connections over HTTP reduces the risk of cleartext passwords.

-Rationale: why not an `X-Token` header?
+Why not `X-Token` header?

 - Because that's functionally equivalent to HTTP Basic, which has universal support in clients libraries and browser-based testing tools.

-Rationale: why not `?token=abcd` in the query string?
+Why not `?token=abcd` in the query string?

 - Because that violates REST (the query string is part of the URL)
 - Because URLs can leak (at least, to logs)
 - Because it's unnecessary (see above)

+In general, we should require Basic authentication for the interactions between Users/Clients and our edge service layer.
+We should require service to service (s2s) authentication for the interactions below the edger service layer.

 ### Versioning